 I graduated Cum Laude from Vassar University, in New York State, no small feat in a world where women are not encouraged to attend academies of higher learning.
 I stuck to my studies, worked hard, and now find myself riding on a crowded train, rocking and rattling across the heartland.
 Its 1886, the Victorian age is in full flower, I am feeling very uncomfortable in my grey riding habit, miniature top hat, and suede boots.
 To say that I'm sweaty and hot, would be an understatement, but it was the fashion of the day, and required apparel.
 I want to open the window, but then I would be blinded by the soot from the engine.
 My mode of transportation, left a lot to be desired, My fellow passengers seemed to be immigrants from Europe, thick German accents, mothers trying to calm crying babies, strangers to a strange land.

 "So tell me miss…" "Holly Bickford, major, I'm on my way up to Belle Fourche to teach school, a position I'm looking forward to."
 The Major frowned, and replied, "I assume you're planning on taking the Deadwood stage up there?"
-Nodding, I said, "I am major, why, is there a problem?"
-The major bit his lip, and replied is a very serious tone.
+Nodding, I replied, "I am major, why, is there a problem?"
+The major bit his lip, and replied in a very serious tone.
 "Miss Bickford, I'm returning from leave to head up a detail to ride into the Black Hills, it seems there's a group of young Sioux warriors who have left the reservation, and are attacking homesteads, and small groups of travelers up in that area.
 If at all possible, it might be prudent to re-think your travel plans, until the army can get a handle on the situation up there."
-"Well this was inspiring news," I thought, getting attacked by wild Indians and possibly taken prisoner, but I was scheduled to begin teaching in five days, any delay would most assuredly cancel my contract."
+"Well this was certainly inspiring news," I thought, getting attacked by wild Indians and possibly taken prisoner, but I was scheduled to begin teaching in five days, any delay would most assuredly cancel my contract.
 "Major, were it possible that I could delay my trip, but I'm very short of funds, and if I don't show up in Belle Fourche at the agreed to date, I will have no teaching position to go to."
 The major made a face, and said, "I see.
 Are you proficient in the use of firearms then?"
 I smiled, "My father was a captain in a Pennsylvania cavalry unit during the civil war, he taught me how to shoot at a young age, since I am an only child, he often thought of me as his "son," hence, I came west equipped with his Spencer carbine, which he presented me with when I accepted this teaching position."
-The major nodded and smiled, " A most formidable weapon miss Bickford, I certainly wish our troops were issued those weapons, instead the war department has issued us those miserable trap-door rifles.
+The major nodded and smiled, " While not as formidable as, say a Winchester, they will get the job done Miss Bickford.
+I certainly wish our troops were issued those weapons, instead of those miserable Springfield's the war department has issued us.
 Tell me, are you a fair shot with it?"

 "What does your father do now, if I may be so bold to ask?"
 "Not at all major," I replied, "He works for Carnegie Steel as an accounts manager."
 "Most interesting Miss Bickford," replied the major.
 The conversation then shifted to a stimulating discussion of the changing west.
 "Make no mistake Miss Bickford, the west is changing, soon these territories will become states, and the American West will close, the handwriting is on the wall, even allowing for the escapades of renegade bands of Indians.
 Sadly, their time is ending."
 We continued to dine on the excellent Sage Hen, and the wine, I asked the Major if he had ever been through Belle Fourche, "Yes, I have, last year in fact," was his answer.
 "Mostly mining and lumber, nothing spectacular, don't get your hopes up too much."
 I assured him I wouldn't, "They promised me a place to stay."
 The major chuckled, "Miss, that could mean anything, from a room over one of their saloons, to a dug-out in the hill-side, these towns aren't known for their architecture."